 Instituted and administered by the Arts Award Foundation, to recognize a masterwork in any medium from dance to film by a Nova Scotia artist or group of artists.
 Awarded annually.

-Instituted and administered by United Way of Halifax, to recognize and celebrate communities that are making Nova Scotia a better place.
+Instituted by the United Way of Halifax and currently adminsitered by the Department of Communities, Culture and Heritage, to recognize and celebrate communities that are making Nova Scotia a better place.
 The Award consists of a crystal trophy.
-Awarded to up to four communities each year.
-For more information, visit the Community Spirit Award homepage or connect with them on Facebook.
+Awarded annually to up to four communities each year.
+For more information, visit the Community Spirit Award homepage.

 Instituted and administered by the Nova Scotia College of Art and Design, to recognize NSCAD students who have demonstrated leadership and participation in the voluntary sector.
 The Award consists of a bronze medal designed by NSCAD.